 [common] translation = /path/to/translation/file

 The translation file can be in two formats.
 It can be either a zip file in the same format as Zekr translation files which can be obtained from http://siahe.com/zekr/resources.html or it can be a utf-8 text file with translation of each aya in one line.

 You can change the GTK or html fonts in ~/.noor file:

 [gtk] font = nazli 19 translation_font = homa size:14 fgcolor:#001100 fgcolor:#DDDDFF [html] font = nazli 6 fgcolor:554444 translation_font = homa 4 fgcolor:444455

 A font has face, size, fgcolor and bgcolor attributes.
 These attributes can be set using attr:value format where attr is attribute name.
 The old format still works; that is myfont 16 is the same as myfont size:16 and also the same as face:myfont size:16.

-These keys can be used in the GTK interface.
-Note that C- stands for control key, M- for alt key, S- for shift key and C-M for control and alt key pressed together.
-For instance C-n means pressing n key while holding the control key.
+These keys can be used in the GTK interface for moving the text.
+Note that C- stands for control key, M- for alt key and S- for shift key.